paper-engineer/laser-gallery/docs/_pages/resources.md

 those little stainless ae tags will need a jig. which I can make. for larger surface to do feeds and speeds testing, you can get little KS metals 100x250 sheets from m10/bunnings for $15, or order in one from ae.

-## things I can make

-things I want to make and/or they will probably sell
-- the monster box, just because it's fun
-- living hinges box designs, assorted. and/or bag. tbh just make a floppy sheet to play with
-- stupidly complex models you can roll marbles down. with the crank and everything.
-- business cards in alu because they're cool, okay. branding stuff.
-- notebooks, like b's. specifically, make two A5 living hinge notebooks with my two available ring-binder-thingies, drop one product sample on b and the other on niki.
-- game pieces, like, catan or whatever, but also standup silhouettes
-- personalise little pieces of kit, like, water bottles and stuff
-- dice towers and deck holders or whatever
-- puzzles and boardgames like those fb listings

-obviously you can do stainless tags and tumblers and whatnot. jewellery, clocks, artwork and mandalas and things

 ### people and places to leave sample kit around

 - just friendly: downstairs with mandy, say hi to all my neighbours with house numbers on acrylic (ehhhh expensive though) or I guess we can spray finish it, give b a notebook thingy, drop a mandala on v